-Who doesn’t love a treasure hunt?!
-Teach your dog to use his nose and play “Find It”.
-You will have as much fun hiding the treats as they will at finding them.
-Start slow and easy so that your dog understands the game.
-Toss a treat on the floor, not too far from you, and say “Find It”.
-Repeat the process a few times so your dog understands the game.
-Once your dog is onto the game of Find It you can make it more challenging by hiding the treats in various locations.
+Who doesn’t love a treasure hunt?
+Teach your dog to use their nose by playing “Find It.”
+Start slowly and simply.
+Toss a treat on the floor, not too far from you, and say, “Find It.”
+Repeat this a few times until your dog understands the game.
+Once they get the hang of it, you can make it more challenging by hiding treats in different locations.

-#2: Play Hide N’ Seek
+2: Play Hide and Seek

-#4: Create An Indoor Obstacle Course
+4: Create an Indoor Obstacle Course

-#5: Trick Training
+5: Trick Training

 Take advantage of the extra time at home to work on good behavior and communication with your pet.
 If you need some guidance, we offer trick training courses to make the process easier.